tonghuikang/blog/_posts/2026-09-12-worldview-updates.md

 [^millennium]: This is written shortly after AI solved some Millennium Problems.
     I have been confident that AI will improve, but I am still surprised that it has improved this quickly.

-It is also a matter of time before AI can do any work that humans can do.
+It is also a matter of time before AI can do any work that humans can do outside of a computer.

 There are three things I worry about currently.